The Electoral Commission of Queensland (ECQ) is an independent statutory authority responsible for the impartial conduct of elections in Queensland.

 In addition, the ECQ is subject to legislative requirements applying to Queensland public sector agencies, including access and disclosure of information under:

-ECQ’s purpose and vision are set out in the ECQ Strategic Plan 2019-2023.
-Our purpose is to ensure the integrity of Queensland’s electoral processes through delivery of accessible, fair and transparent elections.
+The ECQ’s purpose and vision are set out in the Strategic Plan 2021-2025 PDF (0.33 MB).
+Our purpose is to deliver accessible, fair and transparent electoral services to all Queenslanders.

 |Objective 1||Deliver fair and transparent Queensland elections|